 A: There are several ways we can help you locate prospective sales agents.
-You can place a classified ad in Agency Sales, our monthly magazine or use our premium online ad service.
-Alternatively, you can access our searchable online RepFinder of 3,300 member agents by becoming a member.
+You can place a classified ad in our monthly magazine Agency Sales, advertise in our online classifieds, use our premium online ad service.
+Alternatively, you can access our searchable online RepFinder of 2,000 member agents by becoming a member.

 Q: I think I’ll be pretty good at managing a rep force once it’s in place, but I don’t have the time or ability to set up my own network.
 What can I do?

 A: MANA has a list of consultants we can send you who can help you set up a network of professional sales companies.